tm-a-t/telegram-bot-handbook/en/interaction/inline.md

 ![List](/pictures/ru/inline-type-2.png)

-Two layouts may be combined, but apparently this works only in Telegram Desktop (while other official apps show such results in a list.)
+Two layouts may be combined, but apparently this works correctly only in Telegram Desktop (while other official apps show such results in a list.)

 ::: details Combination screenshot
 ![Combining two layouts](/pictures/ru/inline-both-types.png){style="max-width: 400px"}